The 20 fringe players Arsenal have sold for a combined £135m since 2016

 He made his first league start shortly after, but his spell in Germany was cut short when the club released him following an unauthorised absence.

-The striker had been without a club for nearly a year but joined Watford this summer following a trial.
+The striker had been without a club for nearly a year but joined Watford in 2019 following a trial.
 He scored one goal in his one appearance for the club and was released at the end of the season.

 On the face of it, £4.5million for a player with just 18 senior appearances in all competitions seems like a good deal, but hindsight is a killer.

 In Arsenal’s defence, Gnabry had made next to no impact on loan at West Brom, and didn’t seem close to a first-team run when Werder Bremen came calling.

-However, after an eye-catching first season including a hat-trick on his German international debut, he moved to Bayern Munich and has already become a big part of the Bavarians’ squad, scoring four goals in a 7-2 win at Tottenham in the Champions League.
+However, after an eye-catching first season including a hat-trick on his German international debut, he moved to Bayern Munich and has already become a big part of the Bavarians’ squad, helping the club win the treble in 2019-20.

 Okay, this one worked out a little better.
 Wellington never played a competitive minute for Arsenal, yet the Gunners received a seven-figure sum when selling the Brazilian back to boyhood club Fluminense.

 The winger was forced out on loan multiple times amid work permit issues, playing 100+ games across multiple leagues but none in an Arsenal shirt.

 Since returning to Brazil, he has been linked with another European switch but remains a Fluminense player at the time of writing.

 One of the handful of academy players currently at a Premier League club, Hayden left after failing to add to two League Cup appearances with any league action.